June 22, 2026 — Telling everyone not to be that kind of anyone

 Bible verses to consider:

-The need: Since God knows what we need before we ask Him (Matthew 6:8), what does He know you need to not only call Him “Lord,” but to also do what He says?
-Spend time on this studying God’s word, praying, reflecting, and journaling to see what God knows you need.
+The need: Since God knows what we need before we ask Him (Matthew 6:8), what does He know you need, not only to have His Holy Spirit living in you, but to rely on His Help in living your new life in Christ?
+Spend time studying God’s word, praying, reflecting, and journaling to see what God knows you need.
 He will show you!

-Forward to: Do you know others who would or could benefit from this devotional?
-Is so, why not forward it and open them to be part of the conversation between Stan and S. Tory Teller?
+Forward: Do you know others who would or could benefit from this devotional?
+If so, why not forward it and open them to be part of the conversation between Stan and S Tory Teller?

 Bible verses to consider: